sirapop3/COMBINI_Mig/README.md

 The predictions of the entity model will be saved as a file (`ent_pred_dev.json`) in the `./output` directory if you set `--do_eval`.
 The predictions (`ent_pred_test.json`) would be generated if you set `--do_test`.
 The prediction file of the entity model will be the input file of the relation extraction model.
 This goes same with the relation extraction model: `trg_pred_{dev|test}.json` file would be saved after running the model.

 And for evaluation, we recommend you test your prediction file with `run_eval.py` or `run_evals.sh` in order to consider the directionality of predicted relations.

+What I have changed (Mig):
+My main changes are in run_train_ner_PLMarker.sh and run_acener_trg_modified.py.
+I mainly changed the old paths to use a new one according to the folder name.
+Additionally, somehow, loading the fulltext model directly doesn't work.
+Thus, I downloaded the model from huggingface and load it locally instead.
+It is in another folder on my local computer, but it is too big to upload to Github.
+I also modify the json files according to your notes.
+I am also working on the verification file mentioned in your note too.

+The codes in here use conda environment in the yml file and is for linux.

+Last time that I was able to run the model, I replaced "assert False" at line 1158 with "num_labels = 26" because from what I saw both COMBINI and DiMB-RE use the same 26 labels, however, I am unsure if this is the correct approach.